tbogaert/ovs-org/www.openvstorage.org/content/doc/KVM Installation.md

 sudo apt-get install kvm libvirt0 python-libvirt virtinst
 ~~~~

-Repeat the above steps for all ESXi Nodes in the Open vStorage Cluster.
+Repeat the above steps for all KVM Nodes in the Open vStorage Cluster.

  <a name="configureubuntu" class="internal-ref"></a>